wntrlol/Pstream-Desktop-App/README.md

 # P-Stream Desktop (Legacy)

-A lightweight packaged Electron desktop app for PStream.
+A lightweight packaged Electron desktop app for P-Stream.

-This is the legacy version of the PStream desktop app.
-It is designed to use less memory compared to running PStream in Chrome, making it a more lightweight option for older or lower-end systems.
+This is the legacy version of the P-Stream desktop app.
+It is designed to use less memory compared to running P-Stream in Chrome, making it a more lightweight option for older or lower-end systems.

 ---